 A firewall audit shares similarities with a network audit.

 Both require the review and analysis of processes and procedures as much as strictly IT areas.

 However, looking only at a firewall is a much more specific analysis and this process could possibly be employed within the larger and broader network security audit.

 Nonetheless, we’ve constructed this process to be thorough and to cover a series of precautions.
 In every step you are encouraged to document your activities.
 From reviewing existing policies to assessing the physical security of the servers to deleting redundant rules from the rule-base, it is vital we document thoughts, criticisms, and changes as we move through the process.

 This positive process documentation results in better work right now and makes the life of the next person auditing the firewall significantly easier.

-Click here to access the Firewall Audit Checklist.
+Click here to access the Firewall Audit Workflow.